Medically reviewed by Drugs.com. Last updated on Dec 22, 2022.

 Overdose of Vazculep can cause a rapid rise in blood pressure.
 Symptoms of overdose include headache, vomiting, hypertension, reflex bradycardia, a sensation of fullness in the head, tingling of the extremities, and cardiac arrhythmias including ventricular extrasystoles and ventricular tachycardia.

-Phenylephrine is an alpha-1 adrenergic receptor agonist.
-Vazculep (phenylephrine hydrochloride) Injection, 10 mg/mL is a sterile, nonpyrogenic solution for intravenous use.
+Phenylephrine is an α-1 adrenergic receptor agonist.
+Vazculep (phenylephrine hydrochloride) Injection, 10 mg/mL, is a clear, colorless, sterile, nonpyrogenic solution for intravenous use.
 It must be diluted before administration as an intravenous bolus or continuous intravenous infusion.
-The chemical name of phenylephrine hydrochloride is (-)-m-hydroxy-α-[(methylamino)methyl]benzyl alcohol hydrochloride, and its structural formula is depicted below:
+The chemical name of phenylephrine hydrochloride is (-)-m-hydroxy-α-[(methylamino)methyl]benzyl alcohol hydrochloride and is chemically designated as C9H14ClNO2 with a molecular weight of 203.66 g/mol.
+Its structural formula is depicted below:

 Phenylephrine hydrochloride is soluble in water and ethanol, and insoluble in chloroform and ethyl ether.
-Vazculep (phenylephrine hydrochloride) Injection, 10 mg/mL is sensitive to light.
+Vazculep (phenylephrine hydrochloride) Injection, 10 mg/mL, is sensitive to light.
 Each mL contains: phenylephrine hydrochloride 10 mg, sodium chloride 3.5 mg, sodium citrate dihydrate 4 mg, citric acid monohydrate 1 mg, and sodium metabisulfite 2 mg in water for injection.
 The pH is adjusted with sodium hydroxide and/or hydrochloric acid if necessary.
-The pH range is 3.5-5.5.
+The pH range is 3.5 to 5.5.